-Stockton Campus offers upper division courses that earn full academic credit and lead to selected baccalaureate and master's degrees and credentials.
+Stockton Campus offers upper-division courses that earn full academic credit, leading to selected baccalaureate and master's degrees and credentials.
 WASC accreditation and national accolades continue to enhance the credibility of the Stockton Campus and build hope and excitement for future expansion.
-Many students attending classes in Stockton can complete their degrees without the need to commute to the Stanislaus State main campus in Turlock.
+Many students attending classes in Stockton can complete their degrees without commuting to the Stanislaus State main campus in Turlock.
 Further, most classes are offered in the late afternoon or evening, making it convenient for working adults to attend.

 From the mid-1970s to the present, more than 10,000 students have passed through Stockton Campus.
 A typical Stockton Campus student is a 32-year-old adult, employed full-time, who is returning to college to complete an undergraduate degree or pursue a graduate degree, certificate, or credential.
 Many Stockton Campus students have completed their lower division courses at a community college and transferred to the Stockton Campus to complete their degree.
-Stockton Campus students report they chose Stockton Campus not only for its programs, location, and affordability, but also its attentive staff and faculty.
+Stockton Campus students report they chose Stockton Campus for its programs, location, affordability, and attentive staff and faculty.

 Visitors to the Stockton Campus will note the historic Magnolia Mansion, a 16-room, colonial-style home built in the late 1800s.
-Once a vibrant and elegant part of Stockton history, it stood in a serious state of disrepair when CSU assumed control of it in the late 1990s.
+Once a vibrant and elegant part of Stockton's history, it stood in severe disrepair when CSU assumed control of it in the late 1990s.
 As a steward of the Mansion, Stanislaus State is committed to retaining its educational and historic values.
-Once on-going renovation is complete, the grand historical landmark and spacious grounds will become a venue for public art, exhibits, chamber music, ceremonies, seminars and performances.
+Once the ongoing renovation is complete, the grand historical landmark and spacious grounds will become a venue for public art, exhibits, chamber music, ceremonies, seminars and performances.